 We will seek to keep your personal data secure by taking appropriate technical and organisational measures against unauthorised or unlawful processing and against accidental loss, destruction or damage.

 Only authorised personnel and third parties will have access to your personal data.

-If logging on to our website it is your responsibility to protect log in details.
+If provided with ability to log on to one of our websites, it is your responsibility to protect log in details.
 You must treat these as confidential and must not share or disclose your log in details to any other party.

-You have the right to access your personal data including us providing to you , without charge, a copy (which may be in electronic form) of any of your personal data that we are holding or using (referred to as “processing”) or that third parties are processing on our behalf.
+You have the right to access your personal data including us providing to you , without charge, a copy (which may be in electronic form) of any of your personal data that we are processing or that third parties are processing on our behalf.

 We will also provide to you, if you request it, the following information:

-(f) whether the personal data has been subject to automated decision-making, including profiling, and if so information about the logic involved, as well as the significance and the envisaged consequences of such processing for you.
+– whether the personal data has been subject to automated decision-making, including profiling, and, if so, information about the logic involved, as well as the significance and the envisaged consequences of such processing for you.

 Requests for this information or a copy of your personal data should be in writing, enclosing proof of identification such as a copy of your passport, driving licence or other documentation confirming your name and address (for example a utility bill) to be addressed to:

 or by email to firstname.lastname@example.org